christoomey/vim-system-copy/README.md

 Usage
 -----

-System copy provides a mapping to copy and paste to the system clipboard.
-It accepts a motion or can be used with a visual selection.
+System copy provides a mapping to copy to the system clipboard using a motion or visual selection.
+It also probides a mapping for pasting from the system clipboard.

 The default mapping is `cp`, and can be followed by any motion or text object.
 For instance: